-FMP Documentation: June 2013 Addendum I May 2018
+FMP Documentation: ASMFC FMP June 2013

+Addendum I May 2018

-Information Updates: December 2021
+Information Updates: October 2022

-Comprehensive Review: 2022
+Comprehensive Review: 2027

 In June 2013, the Atlantic States Marine Fisheries Commission (ASMFC) adopted the Interstate Fishery Management Plan (FMP) for Black Drum and required all states to maintain their current regulations and implement a maximum possession limit and minimum size limit (of no less than 12 inches) by January 1, 2014 (ASMFC 2013).
 States were also required to further increase the minimum size limit (to no less than 14 inches) by January 1, 2016.
-In response to the ASMFC requirement, the North Carolina Marine Fisheries Commission implemented a 14- to 25-inch total length slot size limit (with one fish over 25 inches), 10-fish recreational bag limit, and a 500-pound commercial trip limit effective January 1, 2014 (Proclamation FF-73-2013).
+In response to the ASMFC requirement, the North Carolina Marine Fisheries Commission (MFC) implemented a 14- to 25inch total length slot size limit (with one fish over 25 inches), 10-fish recreational bag limit, and a 500-pound commercial trip limit effective January 1, 2014 (Proclamation FF-73-2013).
 The FMP also includes an adaptive management framework to respond to future concerns or changes in the fishery or population.
-Concern about the increase in harvest by both recreational and commercial were alleviated by the findings of the 2015 stock assessment (ASMFC 2015).
-The ASMFC Interstate Fisheries Management Program Policy Board chose not to make any additional changes to the FMP at the time given the findings of the assessment.
-A benchmark stock assessment is currently underway and is set to be completed in late 2022.

-In May 2018, ASMFC approved Addendum I to the Black Drum FMP to allow Maryland to reopen its black drum commercial fishery in the Chesapeake Bay with a daily vessel limit of up to 10 fish and a 28-inch minimum size (ASMFC 2018).
+Concern about the increase in harvest by both recreational and commercial were alleviated by the findings of the 2015 stock assessment which determined the stock was not overfished and overfishing was not occurring (ASMFC 2015).
+In May 2018, ASMFC approved Addendum I to the Black Drum FMP to allow Maryland to reopen its black drum commercial fishery in Chesapeake Bay with a daily vessel limit of up to 10 fish and a 28-inch minimum size (ASMFC 2018).
 The Black Drum Technical Committee noted reopening the fishery would not likely lead to overfishing due to the relatively small size of the fishery and recommended that biological monitoring be conducted in the commercial fishery.
+In 2023, a benchmark stock assessment concluded the stock was not overfished and not experiencing overfishing (ASMFC 2023).
+The ASMFC Interstate FMP Policy Board determined no immediate management action was needed.
+However, due to relatively high level of uncertainty in qualitative estimates of stock status, stock indicators should be closely monitored between assessments.